 This museum is actually built around the archaeological remains of a Viking longhouse that dates back to A.D.
 930.

-One of my favorite things to do while travelling is visiting living museums.
+One of my favorite things to do while traveling is visit living museums.
 Living museums make you part of the experience and to me, it is one of the best ways to learn about other cultures.

-When visiting Reykjavik, you really should make the time to visit Arbaer Open Air Museum.
+When visiting Reykjavik, you really should make the time to visit the Arbaer Open Air Museum.